fincham/andonstar-ezshare-hack/README.md

 Writing this image will erase any existing files on the SD card, though should preserve the WiFi settings.

-## Resetting the LZeal ez Share card to default settings
+## Resetting the ez Share card to default settings

 If you need to reset the card to its default settings (SSID of `ez Share` and password of `88888888`) then simply delete the empty `ezshare.cfg` file from the card and power cycle it.